 In addition to the required legal documents, you will also need to ensure that you are operating with the correct qualifications to run a mechanic business.
 Therefore, you will need a motor vehicle repairer’s licence to operate as a qualified mechanic, and there are certain qualifications you must meet as an applicant.
 For example, you must have a suitable premise, and the required tools and equipment.
 You also must also employ trained and certified staff for each class of work that the business undertakes.

 Note that licensing fees are not a tax imposed on the motor repair industry.
 Rather, licensing fees simply cover the cost of processing the application.
 For example, licensing of repair businesses provides protection from unlicenced mechanics that compete for your customers.
 In addition, penalties for unlicenced repair work can reach $50,000.
 Furthermore, licensing allows access to general legal advice services regarding technical matters, such as consumer disputes.
-For example, this could be advantageous if there is disagreement with a customer or employee.
+For example, this could be advantageous if there is a disagreement with a customer or employee.

 The Australian Consumer Law (ACL)